RobTrew/txtquery-tools/links between plain text and Reminders/README.md

 ![](./PlainTextToReminders.png)

-This is made possible by the [x-apple-reminder://](x-apple-reminder://) URL scheme of Reminders.app
+These links are made possible by the [x-apple-reminder://](x-apple-reminder://) URL scheme of Reminders.app

 *FoldingText > View > Show Syntax*